-Name and configuration: Create a name that defines the content of your Autolist (best posts, periodic tweets, third party content, etc.).
+Name and configuration: Create a name that defines the content of your Autolist (periodic tweets, third party content, etc.).

 Timing: Schedule posts choosing your preferred days and time.
 We recommend that you previously check on Planning what is the best time to post on Facebook and Twitter.
 Add all the rows you need or choose several days concurrently.

 Autolist Content: In this section, you will add the posts that you want to include in the Autolist.
-You can do it either manually or from a CVS file.
-You can share links, images (maximum 4 per post) or videos and animated GIFs.
-Very easy!
+You can do this in three ways, by adding manually each publication one by one, by uploading a CSV file or by attaching an RSS feed.

-- Camera: To add links, images or videos and animated GIFs.
+- Camera: to add images or videos and animated GIFs.

 - Pause: On/off button to pause any active post in the Autolist.
 It’s a very useful option when it comes with seasonal posts.
 For example, content related to the Spring can be paused during the remaining seasons.

 - Trash: a button to delete the content that we don’t want to be published any longer.